Have a 401(k)?

 - The earnings you make from your investment are tax-deferred.

-- Funds withdrawn prior to the age of 59½ typically incur a 10% penalty tax, unless an exception applies.*
+- Funds withdrawn prior to the age of 59½ typically incur a 10 percent penalty tax, unless an exception applies.*

 - Systematic investing is generally considered a better investment strategy than trying to time the market.